wko27/blog/_daily/2026-09-02-Return_from_Long_Vacation.md

   * not too out of shape
   * or maybe she went easy on me ...
 * head to work for a quick shower
+  * realized the shirt I brought to work smells kinda funky
+  * luckily we have some handy shirts lying around in the office
 * productive morning
 * pork cutlet for lunch
   * amazing and delicious